Step-by-step deployment guide

 The NTFS gateway also supports mounting SMB shares directly from within the container.
 In this case you don't need to mount them from the host.
 Instead use the connection configuration option to provide SMB share addresses and credentials to the gateway.
 After mounting the shares you can use their UNC paths in the built-in connector's target configuration.
 Refer to the dedicated section on this page for additional information.
 Note that this approach is especially suitable for serverless deployments on e.g. Azure App Service.

 To configure your gateway, mount a JSON configuration file at /app/config/config.json with the properties listed below.
+Alternatively you can also fill the NTFS_GATEWAY_CONFIG_JSON environment variable with the contents of this file.
 Refer to the following attachment for a starting point:

 Edit the following properties in this file to configure the gateway to your needs: